ahmed-el-mahdy/Python-Training/README.md

 # Python-Training
-This repository for practing on python exercise, and applaying the functions and learn how to build Python Project
+This repository for practecing on python exercise, and applaying the functions and learn how to build Python Apps